Fruit: Friend or Foe for Body Composition?

 There have been several clinical trials that have studied how fruit affects your body composition.

 A 12-year prospective study of 74,063 female nurses looked at changes in fruit and vegetable intake in relation to weight gain and obesity risk.
-The research team found that an increased amount of fruits and vegetables in the diet reduced the likelihood of obesity by 24%.
+The research found that increased amounts of fruit and veg in the diet reduced the likelihood of obesity by 24%.

 In regards to weight loss, a study published in the journal Metabolism compared the short-term effects of a low-fructose diet vs a moderate natural (fruit-sourced) fructose diet on weight loss.
 The researchers found that dieters who only restricted fructose from added sugars lost more weight than the subjects who restricted added sugars and fruit.
 In other words, eliminating fruit did not have a greater impact on weight loss.